 Confusing Demonstrative Adjectives with Demonstrative Pronouns

-Additionally, some individuals may mix up demonstrative adjectives and pronouns.
-Remember that demonstrative adjectives always modify a noun, whereas demonstrative pronouns replace a noun.
-For instance:
+It’s also common to mix up demonstrative adjectives and pronouns.
+Demonstrative adjectives modify a noun, while demonstrative pronouns replace a noun.
+For example:

 - Adjective: This book is mine.